Oxford Town Hall

-Oxford Town Hall is a public building in St Aldate's Street in central Oxford, England.
+Oxford Town Hall is a public building on the street called St Aldate's in central Oxford, England.
 It is both the seat of Oxford City Council and a venue for public meetings, entertainment and other events.
 It also includes the Museum of Oxford.
-Although Oxford is a city with its own charter, the building is referred to as the "Town Hall".
+Although Oxford is a city with its own charter, the building is referred to as the "Town Hall" (the customary term for a seat of municipal government in the UK).
 It is Oxford's third seat of government to have stood on the same site.
 The present building, completed in 1897, is Grade II* listed.